lqc/thinkcspy/source/collections.rst

 Now that we have objects to represent ``Card``\s, the next logical step is to define a class to represent a ``Deck``.
 Of course, a deck is made up of cards, so each ``Deck`` object will contain a list of cards as an attribute.
+Many card games will need at least two different decks --- a red deck and a blue deck.

 The following is a class definition for the ``Deck`` class.
-The initialization method creates the attribute ``cards`` and generates the standard oack of fifty-two cards:
+The initialization method creates the attribute ``cards`` and generates the standard pack of fifty-two cards:

     .. sourcecode:: python3